Simone Kerseboom

 Simone Kerseboom (born 26 April 1984) is a Dutch politician of the conservative populist party Forum for Democracy (FvD).
-She has been a member of the House of Representatives since the 2021 general election and a member of the States of Limburg since 2019.
+She has been a member of the House of Representatives since the 2021 general election, and she served on the States of Limburg in the years 2019–2023.
 Kerseboom lived in South Africa for about twenty years and holds a doctorate from Rhodes University.

 Early life and career

 Kerseboom was born in the North Brabant city of Roosendaal, and she moved with her parents and younger brother in 1996 to South Africa, the country where her mother was born.
 Her parents had met in South Africa in the 1970s, when her father was working for a dredging project at the port of Port Elizabeth, and he would later become a sea captain.
 Kerseboom studied history at Rhodes University, obtaining her doctorate after completing her dissertation about the nation state and national identity.
 Kerseboom returned to the Netherlands in 2015 and started working as an English–Dutch translator, editor, and writer.
 She owned a business called Novel Translations & Language Services.